Avoca School District 37

+(District 37 Offices and Maire Murphy School - Wilmette, Illinois)

 Avoca School District 37 is a school district in the Chicago metropolitan area.
 Its headquarters are in Marie Murphy School in Wilmette, which has middle school and preschool levels.
 It also operates Avoca West School, with elementary grades, in Glenview.
 In addition to portions of Glenview and Wilmette, it serves portions of Northfield, Winnetka, and some unincorporated areas with Winnetka postal addresses.
 It feeds into New Trier Township High School District 203.
 The name "Avoca", meaning "Fountain of Knowledge", is a Gaelic word.

+Leadership

+Avoca District 37 is currently lead by Superintendent Dr. Sandra Arreguín.
+She is the second female superintendent of the district following Mrs. Maire Murphy, a beloved teacher and administrator of 36 years.

 History

 The district was established in 1870.
 It used a wood building until the construction of a brick one in 1923.
 The former wood building was moved and turned into residences located in Northfield.